 In addition to the blog, I help edit the journal Political Theology.
-My work at PT grew out of my interest in faith and politics.
-I’m especially interested in a Protestant tradition of faithful participation evident in figures such as Reinhold Niebuhr, Martin Luther King, and Walter Rauschenbusch.
+My work at PT grew out of my interest in faith and politics, especially a Protestant tradition of faithful participation evident in figures such as Reinhold Niebuhr, Martin Luther King, and Walter Rauschenbusch.
 I hope my work is in some sense an extension of that tradition.
 My writing tends to analyze the political theology buried in debate about such issues as immigration, torture, and drones.
-Currently I’m working on a collection of Niebuhr’s writings and researching the Tea Party and the New Christian Right.
+Currently I’m researching the Tea Party and the New Christian Right.

 I am a Theology and Practice Fellow at Vanderbilt University, where my major area of study is New Testament and Early Christianity, with a minor area emphasis in the Hebrew Bible.
 I hold a Master’s of Divinity degree from the Lutheran School of Theology at Chicago and am an ordained minister of Word and Sacrament in the Evangelical Lutheran Church in America.
 I served for three years in a parish in Southwestern Pennsylvania before moving to Nashville to begin graduate studies.
 I reside in Franklin, Tennessee (just south of Nashville) with my husband, the Rev. J. Erik Allen and our two beautiful young daughters.
 I am active in our local church, particularly around the areas of children’s ministry.
 During my undergraduate work, I also spent a semester abroad in Namibia through the Center for Global Education, working with a Women’s and Children’s Empowerment group there.
 My research interests surround women and children in the gospels, with an emphasis both on ethical readings of these texts and reading the texts with an ear for ethics.